RIG IT YOUR WAY !

 An alternative method involves making the tie at the girth ring, to reduce bulk under the rider’s leg.

-Synthetic lace tied to ring cinch in forward position
+Synthetic lace tied to ring cinch in Forward Position

-latigo leather lace tied to ring cinch in centre position
+latigo leather lace tied to ring cinch in Centre Position

 Synthetic lace tied to ring cinch